mysteriumnetwork/documentation/content/user-guide/index.md

 sudo apt install myst
 ```

-If for some reason that fails or you can't do that we also provide an install script written in `bash`
+If for some reason that fails, or you can't do that we also provide an installation script written in `bash`
 which can be downloaded and executed using this command:

 ```bash